Jake Keegan: One Knoxville SC

 Keegan remained in USL League One when he was announced as expansion team One Knoxville SC's third signing on December 13, 2022.
 He made 30 appearances and scored six goals in 2023 with One Knoxville.

 Loan to Northern Colorado Hailstorm

 He was loaned to fellow USL League One side Northern Colorado Hailstorm on February 2, 2024, and played the remainder of the 2024 season with the Hailstorm, scoring two times in 33 appearances.
 Keegan was part of the Hailstorm team that won the 2024 USL Cup.

 Portland Hearts of Pine

 On March 18, 2025, Keegan signed with USL League One expansion team Portland Hearts of Pine.
 He scored his first goal for the Hearts of Pine on April 2 against Hartford Athletic in the 2025 U.S. Open Cup, coming on as a substitute and scoring in extra time to draw the 10-man Hearts level in a match they would win 4–2 on penalties.
+He finished with three goals across 23 appearances.

+Corpus Christi FC

+On February 11, 2026, Keegan signed with another USL League One club, Corpus Christi FC as part of their inaugural season in the division.